PowerLoom/deploy/README.md

     deploy-pooler-1 exited with code 1
     ```

 4. Check if all the necessary docker containers are up and running.
-You should see an output against `docker ps` with the following cotnainers listed:
+You should see an output against `docker ps` with the following containers listed:

     ```
     # docker ps